fmielicki/matrix-synapse-easy-install/README.md

 This does not come with PostgreSQL.
 Should you want to use PostgreSQL instead of the built-in sqlite database, I'm referring you to the great guide over at matrix-org/synapse: [Using Postgres](https://github.com/matrix-org/synapse/blob/master/docs/postgres.md)

 # What do I need
 * A server that runs a reasonably modern Debian based OS.
-Tested on Debian Stable 10.8.
 * Correct firewall settings (we need 80, 443, 8008, 8448)
 * A domain name with correctly configured DNS records:
 ```